Ighalo’s Manchester United snatch UCL qualification from Ndidi & Iheanacho’s Leicester City | Goal.com

-Ighalo’s Manchester United snatch UCL qualification from Ndidi & Iheanacho’s Leicester City
+Ighalo’s Man United snatch UCL qualification from Ndidi & Iheanacho’s Leicester City

-Odion Ighalo’s Manchester United have picked a ticket to next season’s Champions League at the expense of Wilfred Ndidi and Kelechi Iheanacho’s Leicester City.
+Odion Ighalo’s Manchester United have secured their ticket to next season’s Champions League at the expense of Wilfred Ndidi and Kelechi Iheanacho’s Leicester City.

-Going into the encounter billed for the King Power Stadium, the Foxes needed a win to secure their place in Europe’s elite club competition regardless of the outcome between Chelsea and Wolverhampton Wanderers.
+Heading into Sunday's encounter at the King Power Stadium, on the final day of the Premier League season, the Foxes needed a win to guarantee their place in Europe’s elite club competition, regardless of the outcome between Chelsea and Wolverhampton Wanderers.

-However, they were brought to their feet by Ole Gunnar Solskjaer’s men who won 2-0 thanks to second half strikes from Bruno Fernandes and Jesse Lingard, with the Foxes’ Jonny Evans sent off for a dangerous play in the 90th minute.
+However, they were brought to ground by Ole Gunnar Solskjaer’s men, who won 2-0 thanks to second-half strikes from Bruno Fernandes and Jesse Lingard, with the Foxes’ Jonny Evans sent off for dangerous play in stoppage time.

 It wasn't easy but we got the job done 👊— Manchester United (@ManUtd) July 26, 2020